SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.c.1 Health worker density and distribution

 This target is interpreted to cover research about the training and retention of the health workforce in developing countries.
-It also covers research about health financing in these countries - for this there could be considered slight overlap with 3.b regarding ODA.
+It also covers research about health financing in these countries - for this there could be considered some overlap with 3.b regarding ODA.

-To specify countries, we use lists of least developed countries, small island developing states and landlocked developing states are from the United Nations World Economic Situation and Prospects (tables F, H and I, pages 173-174)<sup id="UNLDCs">[12](#f12)</sup>.
+To specify countries, we use lists of least developed countries, small island developing states and landlocked developing states are from the United Nations World Economic Situation and Prospects (tables F, H and I, pages 173-174)<sup id="UNLDCs">[12](#f12)</sup>, plus generic terms for developing countries.

 This query consists of 2 phrases.